|Who we are||

 Jessica Rosenthal, MSW, LCSW

 Ms. Jessica Rosenthal has extensive experience in outpatient mental health settings, both in non-profit and private sectors.
 She provides individual, couple and family treatment across the age spectrum.
-Specifically, Jessica helps children, adolescents, parents and families manage a variety of issues which have included those related to divorce/post-divorce, blended families, academic struggles, social skills, anger management, and mood disorders.
+Ms. Rosenthal is trained in play therapy and Eye Movement Desensitization and Reprocessing (EMDR).
+Specifically, Ms. Rosenthal helps children, adolescents, parents and families manage a variety of issues which have included those related to divorce/post-divorce, blended families, academic struggles, social skills, anger management, and mood disorders.
 She emphasizes building a solid working relationship with clients.
 She places great importance on creating a safe and non-judgmental environment in which clients can freely explore their thoughts, feelings and sources of stress.
 As a result, she feels her clients are able to better understand themselves, enabling them to achieve personal growth and positive change.
 She earned her bachelor degree from University of Kansas in 1998 and completed her Master of Social Worker Degree (M.S.W.) from the Loyola University Chicago in 2006.